 Many small business owners prefer an outside CPA to prepare your financial statements

 You’ve worked hard to get your business off the ground.
-Your CPA recommends build your own building.
+Your CPA recommends building your own building.
 You’ve met with the bank and they’ve given you preliminary approval on a loan package.
 But the bank representative says she needs to see your financial statements before she can finalize your loan.

-You know that timely, accurate and understandable financial statements are necessary to gauge how well your business has performed and to assess the strength of its financial position.
+You know that timely, accurate, and understandable financial statements are necessary to gauge how well your business has performed and to assess the strength of its financial position.
 You know that they are the foundation upon which you make important business decisions.

 You can prepare your financial statements in house, but if you’re like many small business owners, you may prefer an outside professional to prepare your financial statements in accordance with an accounting framework that is appropriate for your business.

 Oftentimes, the certified public accountant (CPA) who performs your general accounting and/or bookkeeping and prepares your annual tax return can also prepare your financial statements and, in addition, perform the appropriate service to meet your bank’s requirements.
 Keep in mind that not all accountants are CPAs.
 In most states, only a licensed CPA can perform certain services.

 Intended for business owner’s use to manage the business (similar to what an in-house controller or